COVID-19 Emergency Rental and Utility Assistance is available: Do you qualify?

-Douglas County residents who are behind on their rent or utility payments due to COVID-19 financial impacts may be eligible for assistance through the Emergency Rental Assistance Program.
+Douglas County residents who rent a home or apartment and are behind on their rent or utility payments due to COVID-19 financial impacts may be eligible for assistance through the Emergency Rental Assistance Program.
 Review eligibility details below and apply if qualified to receive help with previously missed or late payments, and future payments.
 Applicants may be required to pay a portion of the amount owed for their rent or utilities.

 The County also offers other various types of assistance, please click to see more.